Pine Hills, Florida: Economy

 The primary industry in Pine Hills is retail.
-Major companies with a presence in Pine Hills are Walmart Neighborhood Market, The Home Depot, Lowe's, Sam's Club, Darden Restaurants, CVS/pharmacy, Walgreens, O'Reilly Auto Parts and Winn-Dixie.
 West Colonial Drive is also known as "car row" with many car dealerships lining the street.
 The Central Florida Fairgrounds offers a fruit and vegetable market every Saturday as well as concerts and other events.
 The community's football teams play at its site.
 The Orange County Environmental Division is located in the area.

 With its proximity to Interstate 4 and Highway 408, there are many small industrial businesses in this section of town.
 The industrial sector located along east Silver Star Road in Orlando's city limits includes a Frito-Lay and Coca-Cola manufacturing and distribution facilities.
-This sector of Orange County has some of the highest-rated warehouse properties.
 Many marble and flooring companies are located in this part of the county.

 Due to its central location, Pine Hills is close to Orlando's business and tourism centers.
 Many residents commute to downtown Orlando, less than 5 mi east, to the northern suburb of Maitland, or to the International Drive, Universal Orlando Resort, and Walt Disney World Resort tourist districts.
 There is good public transportation through the local transit authority, Lynx.
 Also, the Greyhound bus station is conveniently close.